-When a byte is being programmed into the EEPROM, reading the address location being programmed will give the value P1 until the auto-erase is finished, and then the value P2 will be given.
-See Table 18 for P1 and P2 values.
+When a byte is being programmed into the EEPROM, reading the address location being programmed will give the value P1 until the auto-erase is finished, and then the value P2.
+See Table 16 for P1 and P2 values.

 At the time the device is ready for a new EEPROM byte, the programmed value will read correctly.
 This is used to determine when the next byte can be written.
 This will not work for the values P1 and P2, so when programming these values, the user will have to wait for at least the prescribed time $t{WD\PROG}$ before programming the next byte.
-See Table 22 for $t{WD\PROG}$ value.
-As a chip-erased device contains \$FF in all locations, programming of addresses that are meant to contain \$FF can be skipped.
+See Table 19 for $t{WD\PROG}$ value.
+As a chip-erased device contains \$FF in all locations, programming of addresses that are meant to contain \$FF, can be skipped.
 This does not apply if the EEPROM is reprogrammed without first chip-erasing the device.

-Table 18.
-Read Back Value during EEPROM Polling
+Table 16.
+Read back value during EEPROM polling

-Part P1 P2
+Part P1 P2 ATtiny22/L \$00 \$FF

-AT90S2323 \$00 \$FF

-AT90S2343 \$00 \$FF